B-U-M-A/Oh-Gosh/README.md

 # Oh Gosh

-Oh Gosh is an arcade-style, single-player, browser-based video game where players control the character "Juan Becerra" with the objective of escaping from multiple pursuing entities referred to as "J"s.
+Oh Gosh is an arcade-style, single-player, browser-based video game where players control the character "Juan Becerra" with the objective of escaping from multiple pursuing entities referred to as "C"s.
 Featuring a distinct pixel art aesthetic, the game focuses on evasion and survival, offering an engaging and challenging experience directly within your web browser.

 ## ✨ Features

 - **Intuitive Player Control:** Move Juan Becerra horizontally and vertically with keyboard (WASD/Arrow Keys) on desktop or an on-screen virtual joystick on mobile.
-- **Dynamic Enemy AI:** "J" enemies continuously pursue Juan Becerra, with their speed and numbers increasing over time for escalating challenge.
+- **Dynamic Enemy AI:** "C" enemies continuously pursue Juan Becerra, with their speed and numbers increasing over time for escalating challenge.
-- **Collision-based Game Over:** The game ends upon any collision between Juan Becerra and a "J", leading to a clear "Game Over" state.
+- **Collision-based Game Over:** The game ends upon any collision between Juan Becerra and a "C", leading to a clear "Game Over" state.
 - **Comprehensive Game State Management:** Handles transitions between start screen, active gameplay, and game over, with options to restart.
 - **Immersive Visuals & Audio:** Enjoy a consistent pixel art style with smooth animations, complemented by distinct sound effects for key events and looping background music.
 - **High Score Tracking:** Continuously tracks and displays survival time, records high scores, and persists them locally across browser sessions.